embassynetwork/modernomad/docs/contributing.md

 ## Tickets and Issues

-We use [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/883046) for our tickets,

-If you're using the site and see bugs, useability issues, or have suggestions, then [the issue tracker](https://github.com/jessykate/modernomad/issues?state=open) is the best place to submit them.
+If you're using the site and see bugs, usability issues, or have suggestions, then [the issue tracker](https://github.com/jessykate/modernomad/issues?state=open) is the best place to submit them.
 Developers will get a notification, we can discuss the issue or idea, and then turn that into an implementation plan.

+We use [Pivotal Tracker](https://www.pivotaltracker.com/s/projects/883046) for our tickets.
 Pivotal Tracker is specifically for to-do items for the project.
-There's design-, documentation-, and development-related tickets there, so plenty to help out with if you are inclined.
-To make it easier to hook into the process, there are a few specific labels worth explaining.
+There's design- documentation- and development-related tickets there, so plenty to help out with if you are inclined.
+To make it easier to hook into the process, there are a few specific labels worth explaining:

-* Simple - should be relatively simple to do.
+* **Simple**: should be relatively simple to do.
 Good for new programmers, non-programmers, or people just getting farmiliar with the code base.
-* New Functionality - if you want the satisfaction of implementing something that will expose new functionality to users, look at these.
+* **New Functionality**: if you want the satisfaction of implementing something that will expose new functionality to users, look at these.
 They are usually a bit harder, but worth it.
-* Orientation - these tickets are a good way to get oriented with the codebase, usually because they involve looking through a lot of code in order to find specific lines that touch a specific field or model.
+* **Orientation**: these tickets are a good way to get oriented with the codebase, usually because they involve looking through a lot of code in order to find specific lines that touch a specific field or model.
 They can be simple or more advanced.
-* Standalone - these features can be big or small but are relatively independent of most of the hairy underpinnings and interdependencies of different pieces of the code.
+* **Standalone**: these features can be big or small but are relatively independent of most of the hairy underpinnings and interdependencies of different pieces of the code.
 For example, it might be building a visualization, or integrating a new 3rd party service into the